Updated May 2014

 - Discuss whether the entity should be registered as a federal or a provincial corporation.

-- Incorporation is now "as of right" (there is no longer a need for Ministerial approval of letters patent); corporations will be incorporated pursuant an application for articles of incorporation.
+- Incorporation is now "as of right" (there is no longer a need for Ministerial approval of letters patent); corporations will be incorporated by filing articles of incorporation.

 - It is no longer necessary to list the powers of the corporation.